gt0410/Predicting_ViolentCrime_Data/README.md

 Exploratory Data Analysis details
 ----

-*Target variable* doesn't seem to be affected by county.
+*Target variable* doesn't seem to be affected by *county*.
 So Country is removed.

 *Communityname* has 1135 unique values.
 So, can be removed.